RagedUnicorn/github-release-maven-plugin/README.md

 </configuration>
 ```

 It is also possible to set the token with the parameter `authToken` directly inside the plugin configuration.
-This is however not recommended because those pom files are usually getting commited into source control and potentially leaking the token.
+This is however not recommended because those pom files are usually getting committed into source control and potentially leaking the token.
 However, using maven commandline this can be useful being able to overwrite this parameter with the `-D` option.

 ```xml